StuckInsideJake/JakesRobotChicken/README.md

 # JakesRobotChicken
-Robotic Chicken, designed to run on a rasperry pi that will be augmented to look like a chicken,,
+Robotic Chicken, designed to run on a raspberry pi that will be augmented to look like a chicken,,